matthewrsilver/lisTELOS/README.txt

   this runs the model through a single trial of the immediate serial recall (ISR) task.
-The results of the simulation are passed back to the variable data, and the structure fields contains information useful for accessing the data.
+The results of the simulation are passed back to the variable 'data', and the structure 'fields' contains information useful for accessing the data.
 Additional simulation information can be obtained through additional output arguments: